frontben-ch/frontben-ch.github.io/_posts/2019-05-25-we-ll-make-it-in-a-canter.md

 currently around 10.3% below 2005 levels but year on year emissions have been increasing despite emissions reductions in the energy sector due to increased household uptake of solar power and retirement of ageing coal-fired power-stations.

-This will in all likelihood mean an increased focus on emissions reduction in the transport and agricultural sectors unless - which is highly unlikely with the current government - and even more aggressive reduction in the power generation sector is undertaken.
+All this will, in all likelihood, mean an increased focus on emissions reduction in the transport and agricultural sectors unless - which is highly unlikely with the current government - and even more aggressive reduction in the power generation sector is undertaken.
 I wonder if the electorate in regional Australia is even aware of the impact this could have on them - would they have abandoned Labour as they did at the last election knowing this?